Cookiecodess/Cookiecodess/README.md

 - maybe i should stop wanting and start doing
 - but i'm broke, man
 - genuinely concerned that I will either end up jobless or a corporate slave.
-- I love art and music.
-I love lore-heavy video games with deep meanings and realistic characters.
-When will I be able to make such a game myself?

 # Awesome people